How to Migrate Exchange 2010 to Office 365

 Exporting all mailboxes to PST is a task that is best accomplished using PowerShell and the New-MailboxExportRequest cmdlet.
 The PST files must be shared or stored on a file server.
 You must then upload them to the Azure storage location and create a CSV mapping file from this location.
 The PST Import service imports PST files into the appropriate user mailboxes using the mapping file.

-Limitations of Migration through PST export
+Limitations of Migration through PST Export:

 • Downtime is unavoidable, particularly when migrating public files.
 You’ll need to plan carefully, even more so if the resources on your servers are used continuously.